 Sunday, March 08, 2pm

-FREE, but reservations are strongly recommended.
-Please register to reserve your seats so we will know when to expect you.
+FREE, but all tickets are booked.
+More tickets may be available st the box office.
 See details below.Medea is a haunting figure out of ancient legend.
 The storytellers of ancient Greece tell us of a sorceress, a healer, a loving wife, a vicious murderer, a prophet, a priestess, and a vengeful Fury.
 Euripides' brutally powerful drama, that opened in 431 BCE, centers on her marriage to Jason, leader of the Argonauts, a hero brought to power through her courage and cunning, for whom she sacrificed her family and her throne.

 performed in competition at the Texas Community College Speech & Theatre Association 2019 - 2020 Play Festival.

 Seats will be held until 10 minutes before curtain.
 If all tickets online are reserved, stop by the box office 30 minutes before curtain to check availability.

 • Venues and Galleries are ACCESSIBLE and OPEN to the public during CAMPUS HOURS except where otherwise noted. • ALL events are FREE. • PARK in student lots, FREE. • Houston Community College SUPPORTS ACADEMIC FREEDOM and First Amendment rights. • Some artwork may be objectionable to some viewers and some productions may contain sensitive language and/or subject matter.